Web3 Whales (W3W) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Web3 Whales Historical Price

-According to the latest data gathered on Web3 Whales live price page, the current price of Web3 Whales is 0.00737165USD.
-The circulating supply of Web3 Whales(W3W) is 93.58M W3W , giving it a market capitalization of $689.65K.
+According to the latest data gathered on Web3 Whales live price page, the current price of Web3 Whales is 0.00754811USD.
+The circulating supply of Web3 Whales(W3W) is 93.58M W3W , giving it a market capitalization of $706.34K.

 The Web3 Whales Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of W3W based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.